muulinha/muulinha/README.md

 🔭 My name is Lucas and I'm a full-stack web developer seeking for a career shift.
 My educational background includes a Bachelor's degree in Mechanical Engineering.
 Furthermore, I've recently completed a full-stack development boot camp at the University of Sydney, which has enabled me to acquire proficiencies in an array of areas such as:

-- JavaScript
-- CSS
-- Bootstrap
-- Responsive web design
+- Front End: JavaScript, ReactJS, Responsive design, Bootstrap,
-- React.js
-- Node.js
-- Express
-- MySQL
-- Sequelize
-- MongoDB
-- APIs
+- Back End: NodeJS, Express, MySQL, MongoDB, Sequelize, e APIs
-- GitHub
-- Heroku
+- Deployment: GitHub, Heroku <br>
-- and several other relevant skills.<br>

 🌱 My transferable skills comprise an extensive set of competencies including project management, leadership, communication, and years of experience working in dynamic and high-pressure work environments.<br>